anyc/libcortex/README.md

 if it does not exist.

-If you want to test libcortex in your home directory, simply call `make local` to generate a `Makefile.local` which creates binaries that can be executed from the local directory without installing them in the system.
+If you want to test libcortex in your home directory, simply call `make local` to generate a `Makefile.local` and call `make install_local` to create binaries in the `local` subdirectory that can be executed from the local directory without installing them in the system.

 Documentation
 -------------